2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 **Warning:** from here on, in this section, there will be some technical language.
 I will try to make it as simple and understandable as possible.

-Let's imagine a computer, such computer's memory can handle at most 8 decimals while its ALU (the unit that takes case of "doing math") can handle at most 16 decimal places.
+Let's imagine a computer, such computer's memory can handle at most 8 decimals while its A.L.U. (the unit that takes case of "doing maths") can handle at most 16 decimal places.

 Now let's take two numbers: